Skip to main content

 Example code using copy from CSV

-The following Python code example copies two rows of data from a CSV file into a table that is defined to hold geography data.
+The following Python code example copies two rows of data from a CSV file into a table that is defined to hold geospatial data.
 The location data is in a CSV file (locations.csv) that looks like the following:

 locations.csv